omartinez182/Ad-Deep-Learning-Based-Recommendations/README.md

 $ python3 scripts/make_recommendations.py
 ```

-Finally, we've also produced a UI (prototype) in which you just have to provide a sitemap and a folder (zipped) with images from which you'd like to get recommendations, and then you'll be able to preview the recommendations for each "query image" and will also get access to a CSV file the all of the URLs for the commended images.
+Finally, we've also produced a UI (prototype) in which you just have to provide a sitemap and a folder (zipped) with images from which you'd like to get recommendations, and then you'll be able to preview the recommendations for each "query image" and will also get access to a CSV file with all of the URLs for the recommended images.
 You can run the demo app with:

 ```
 $ streamlit run app.py